ses4me/Moneyball/README.md

 # Charity Moneyball
 **Built by Aarush Jain**

 An open-source intelligence dashboard that identifies "Zombie Foundations"—private charitable trusts with high assets but low annual spending.
+NGOs in the US are required to spend atleast 5% of their assets yearly, to reduce tax for them.
+This list can be used to then contact these organizations with projects in the same field by innovators and inventors to seek support and funding.

 - **USA Dragnet:** Scans thousands of organizations across all 51 states.
 - **Forensic Analytics:** Calculates "Hoarding Ratios" to find dormant capital.